-• As a policy document, providing clear and consistent direction in which to specifically guide the Town's day-to-day planning and development activities, from 2010 to 2035, including but not limited to, program maintenance, expansion, and development, ordinance revision and development, and rezone, sub-division, and other development proposal review
+• As a policy document, providing clear and consistent direction in which to specifically guide the Town's day-to-day planning and development activities, from 2010 to 2035,

-• As a visionary document, providing clear and consistent direction in which to broadly guide the Town's planning and development activities from 2010 to 2035
+As a visionary document, providing clear and consistent direction in which to broadly guide the Town's planning and development activities from 2010 to 2035

-Additionally, it is important to note that this Plan was developed (2005-2009) at a time of relative growth and stability in the local (County, State, etc.) and global economy.
+Additionally, it is important to note that this Plan was developed (2005-2008) at a time of relative growth and stability in the local (County, State, etc.) and global economy.
 As recent events (2009) have shown, local economies are becoming increasingly interdependent on larger economies, subject to their broader trends of both growth and decline.
 Thus, this Plan is to be a fluid document, adaptable to changing conditions both locally and in the global marketplace.

-IV.
 Plan Structure and Content